OmriYaHoo/graphql-spqr-demo/README.md

 The project can run with memory embedded DB called H2 or postgres.

 ###### Run with terminal:
-- To run with H2 run the application with spring profile: `mvn spring-boot:run -Drun.profiles=h2`
+- To run with H2 run the application with spring profile: `mvnw spring-boot:run -Drun.profiles=h2`
-- To run with postgres run the application with spring profile: `mvn spring-boot:run -Drun.profiles=postgres`
+- To run with containerized postgres run the application with spring profile: `mvnw spring-boot:run -Drun.profiles=local`

 ###### Run with IDE:
-Enter the profile name (h2 or postgres) in your IDE run configurations
+Enter the profile name (h2 or local) in your IDE run configurations

 ***